Static-X: Musical style and influences

-Static-X has been described as industrial metal, nu metal, alternative metal, rap metal, hard rock, industrial and industrial pop.
+Static-X has been categorized as industrial metal, nu metal, alternative metal, industrial and groove metal.
 Self-described as "evil disco", Static-X's style, according to The Washington Post, "combines electronic elements influenced by industrial artists such as Ministry and Skinny Puppy with the harshness of bands like Pantera".
 Static-X's style also has used elements of genres such as techno, speed metal, and thrash metal.
+Late vocalist Wayne Static explained that early in the band's career, they jokingly coined the term "evil disco" to self-describe their music: "It has dance elements and the grooves, but yet it’s dark and eerie. [...]
+I am kind of holding the torch for that.
+It surprisingly has inspired a lot of other bands through the years which is a real fucking joke."
+He opined that the band was labeled as nu metal by the music press simply "because it was happening at the same time."

-Wayne Static has cited house music as an influence on Static-X's music.
+Static has cited house music as an influence on Static-X's music.
 Static also has said that throughout 1994 to 1996, he listened to the Prodigy and the Crystal Method.
 Static has said that he "imagined Static-X was gonna be like a Prodigy or a Crystal Method and more of an electronic-based thing".
-Static-X's influences include the Crystal Method, the Prodigy, Prong, Pantera, Ministry, Korn, the Sisters of Mercy, the Chemical Brothers, Joy Division, Kiss, Mortician, Fear Factory and Crowbar.
+Static-X's influences include the Crystal Method, The Prodigy, Prong, Pantera, Ministry, Korn, the Sisters of Mercy, the Chemical Brothers, Joy Division, Kiss, Mortician, Fear Factory and Crowbar.
 Despite being labeled in the nu metal category, Campos noted that the band never felt the genre applies to them, explaining that they were more about blending industrial and electronic aspects of music into a heavy metal sound, and that they were influenced more by the music of Ministry, Prong, and the Spawn soundtrack.

 A recurring mention in the band's material was the mention of "Otsego", a reference to Otsego, Michigan, with songs named after the town including "Otsegolation", "Otsego Undead", "Otsegolectric", "Otsego Amigo", "Disco Otsego" and "Otsego Placebo"; Wayne Static attended Western Michigan University and at the time used a fake ID that claimed he was "Dean from Otsego".